epsilonlabs/emf-rdf/README.md

 # EMF resource for RDF graphs

+**NOTE:** this repository is now archived, as the RDF support has been promoted to the [main Epsilon project](https://github.com/eclipse-epsilon/epsilon).

 This repository includes a prototype implementation of an EMF resource for RDF graphs, on top of [Apache Jena](https://jena.apache.org/).

 It can be installed from the repository's update site: see [below](#installation) for details.